 Definition of float

 A float is usually done in position.
-A float calls a player's bet in order to bluff him later in the hand.
-The player who float may have a marginal hand with little opportunity for improvement.
-But he call is in position because he knows the player he is playing against is face up or because he thinks he can bluff him later in the hand.
-Do not shuffle float and chase.
-When we hunt, we call in order to hit our draw.
-When we float, we call in order to bluff later in the hand.
+The player who floats calls a player's bet in order to bluff him later in the hand.
+The floater may have a marginal hand with little room for improvement.
+But he calls in position because he knows the player he is playing against is face up or because he thinks he can bluff him later.
+Don't mix up float and chase.
+When you chase, you call with the goal of hitting your draw.
+When you float, you call with the intention of bluffing later in the hand.

-A good player that float will be hard to beat.
-A float is played as if you have a nuts (the best possible hand).
-If you have 99 out of 992, turn 5 and river 6, you will probably call flop, call the turn and raise the river.
-If you're on float, you'll play exactly the same way, but bluff.
-By calling, you keep your rank higher in the eyes of your opponent.
+A good player who floats will be hard to beat.
+A float is played as if you had the nuts (the best possible hand).
+If you have 99 out of 992, turn 5 and river 6, you will probably call the flop, call the turn and raise the river.
+If you're in the float, you'll play exactly the same way, but bluff.
+By calling, you keep your range bigger in your opponent's eyes.
 And if a draw hits, you can still represent it if you were bluffing.
-You won't see many tens at the low limits, but more at the medium and high limits.
+You won't see much float at the low limits, but more at the mid and high limits.